 Energy extraction from the quantum-corrected BH requires the existence of negative energy states for charged particles outside the event horizon $r_+$.
 This necessitates the condition $E=V_+ <0$~\cite{Baez:2024lhn}.
 The region supporting negative energy states is referred to as the ``generalized ergosphere", whose boundary $r_e$ is defined by $V_+ =0$.
-Combining this condition with Eq.~\eqref{Eq:Vz} yields
+Combining this condition with eq.~\eqref{Eq:Vz} yields

-The ergoregion boundary $r_e$ obtained from the above equation must satisfy $r_e > r_+$, which imposes the constraint $qQ < 0$ on the charges of the BH and the test particle.
+which imposes the constraint $qQ < 0$ on the charges of the BH and the test particle.
+Thus, the ergoregion boundary $r_e$ should satisfy

+The ergoregion boundary $r_e$ obtained from the above equation must satisfy $r_e > r_+$.
 Furthermore, the sign of $L$ does not affect the boundary of the generalized ergoregion.
 Therefore, we will only consider cases with $L \geq 0$ in subsequent analysis.

-Under the fixed condition $Q=0.5$, Fig.~\ref{fig_re_zeta} shows the variation of the ergoregion boundary $r_e$ under different parameter values.
+Under the fixed condition $Q=0.5$, figure~\ref{fig_re_zeta} shows the variation of the ergoregion boundary $r_e$ under different parameter values.
 It can be clearly observed that for charged particles with a negative charge ($q < 0$), a larger absolute charge $|q|$ and a smaller absolute angular momentum $|L|$ result in a larger $r_e$, and consequently a larger ergoregion.
 In contrast, the presence of $\zeta$ causes a reduction in $r_e$, which gradually decreases with increasing $\zeta$.
 This indicates that, under identical conditions, the ergoregion of the quantum-corrected BH is smaller than that of its classical counterpart.